 Often our clients are not aware of all of the finances of the relationship, and full disclosure allows us to identify money that is being transferred into secret accounts, or assets that have been sold off so as to avoid those things coming into the property pool.
 You are not allowed to, for example, gift everything you own to your mother, and then have it gifted back to you later.
 A court can stop or reverse such transactions.

 There are also penalties for not disclosing documents.
 These range from being found guilty of contempt, to having your entire case thrown out by the Judge.

 Understanding the rules of disclosure and beginning a property case is complex.
 You should always get legal advice.
-Call Michell Meares, Accredited Specialist Family Lawyer on 02 4324 7699 for a free confidential chat on the phone.
+Call Amelia Cox, Accredited Specialist Family Lawyer on 02 4324 7699 for a free confidential chat on the phone.